 This award is available only to previous Texas Grant recipients.
-Limited funds are available and students must enroll in a minimum of seven hours per term.
-Recipients must meet our satisfactory progress policy and second year and above recipients must achieve an overall GPA of 2.5 by the end of the spring quarter and complete at least 75% of the hours attempted.
-Students should submit the Free Application for Federal Student Aid.
+Limited funds are available and students must enroll in a minimum of seven hours per semester.
+Recipients must achieve an overall GPA of 2.5 by the end of the spring semester and complete at least 75% of the hours attempted.
+Recipients must submit the Free Application for Federal Student Aid.